-Bulk Secretion Profiling.
 Bulk measurements on the same panel of secreted proteins as were assessed within the SCBC microchambers were also carried out for the THP-1 cells with no stimulation, PMA stimulation, and PMA+LPS stimulation.
-Cells were cultured at 0.3×10^{6} cells/mL, a comparable density to a single cell in a chamber.
-The media were collected after 24 h and the secreted proteins were detected as described below.
-For the PMA+LPS stimulation condition, the media were collected at multiple time points (2, 4, 6, 8, and 10 h) for the time-dependent analysis.
-For the bulk test, a SCBC chip was utilized without using valves for the microchannel to microchamber conversion.
+Cells were cultured at 0.3×10^6 cells/mL, a comparable density to a single-cell in a chamber.
+The media were collected after 24 hours and the secreted proteins were detected as described below.
+For the PMA+LPS stimulation condition, the media were collected at multiple time points (2, 4, 6, 8, and 10 hours) for the time-dependent analysis as well.
+For the bulk test, SCBC chip was utilized without using valves for the microchannel to microchamber conversion.
 The same conditions as for the on-chip secretion profiling were applied except for the cell incubation step.
-Instead, the collected media was introduced to the channel sets and incubated for 3 h in the incubator.
+Instead, the collected media was introduced to the channel sets and incubated for 3 hours in the incubator.